erinknowles0501/fridgepoetry2/README.md

 -   Can create account.
 Can change your display name.
 Can log in and out.
 Can view their fridges.
 -   Can change word list on create fridge
 -   Can add words to a fridge
 -   Can create fridges.
-Can invite people to a fridge.
-Can accept invitations.
+-   Can invite people to a fridge.
+-   Can accept invitations.
+-   Can revoke invitations.
+-   Can remove user from fridge.
 -   Invited users have different permissions than owners.
 -   Users are invited by email.
 If that email is not a registered account, there is a flow for the user to sign up and join the fridge at the same time.
 -   Users can choose a color.
 (This will eventually be used for the mode where you can see which words were placed by which people.)